OishikStudio/Oishik-Keyboard/README.md

 ### Getting Started

-HeliBoard project is based on Gradle and Android Gradle Plugin.
-To get started, you can install [Android Studio](https://developer.android.com/studio), and import project 'from Version Control / Git / Github' by providing this git repository [URL](https://github.com/Helium314/HeliBoard) (or git SSH [URL](git@github.com:Helium314/heliboard.git)).
+Oishik Keyboard project is based on Gradle and Android Gradle Plugin.
+To get started, you can install [Android Studio](https://developer.android.com/studio), and import project 'from Version Control / Git / Github' by providing this git repository [URL](https://github.com/OishikStudio/Oishik-Keyboard) (or git SSH [URL](git@github.com:OishikStudio/Oishik-Keyboard.git)).
 Of course you can also use any other compatible IDE, or work with text editor and command line.

 Once everything is up correctly, you're ready to go!

 ### Guidelines

-HeliBoard is a complex application, when contributing, you must take a step back and make sure your contribution:
+Oishik Keyboard is a complex application, when contributing, you must take a step back and make sure your contribution:
 - **Is actually wanted**.
 Best check related open issues before you start working on a PR.
 Issues with "PR" and "contributor needed" labels are accepted, but still it would be good if you announced that you are working on it.
 If there is no issue related to your intended contribution, it's a good idea to open a new one to avoid disappointment of the contribution not being accepted.
 For small changes or fixing obvious bugs this step is not necessary.
 - **Is only about a single thing**.
 Mixing unrelated contributions into a single PR is hard to review and can get messy.